denoland/manual/runtime/workers.md

 > Starting in v1.23 `Deno.exit()` no longer exits the process with the
 > provided exit code.
 Instead is an alias to `self.close()`, which causes only the
 > worker to shutdown.
 This better aligns with the
-> Web platform, as there's no way in the browser for a worker to close the page
+> Web platform, as there is no way in the browser for a worker to close the page.
 > it was started on.

 ### Specifying worker permissions